sujayjag/MLProjectSite/index.md

     - Another possibility for such high accuracy could be data leakage, where information from the test set (or future information not available at prediction time) inadvertently influences the model during training.
 This can happen if the dataset includes features that would not be available in a real predictive scenario.
     - The dataset might also be too homogeneous or lack variability, leading the model to easily pick up patterns that might not generalize well to real-world, more diverse data.
 Looking through our model and dataset, we think this may be the case.
 Thus, as discussed above, we might want to explore a different problem in the future milestone.

+#### Results with PCA
+As mentioned earlier, we saw that a lot of dimensions of our data weren't being used in the predictions.
+Thus, we experimented with PCA; we first scaled our data using a StandardScaler() and then ran PCA with n_components set to 0.95 in order to keep 95% of variance in our dataset.
+Then, we fit our random forest classifier on this PCA dataset and ran it in order to generate predictions.
+Here are the ML metrics we got:

 ### Timeline

 Gantt Chart: